-According to NetApplications.com, the latest numbers are as follows:
+According to the statistics nerds, the latest numbers are as follows:

 I’ll cover those numbers when we get to each operating system.
 First, the one you’ve likely heard about, but more likely, never knowingly used.

 Only if you have very little money, and are willing to completely sacrifice your support options in the hopes of saving money for a few lattes.
-OR, if this is your 5th computer, but then again, why buy a computer to use Linux?
+Now, if this is your 5th computer, but then again, why buy a computer to use Linux?
 Use your oldest computer as a test bed for Linux and experiment away… when you’ve grown tired of it, you can go back to Windows or try a new Linux distro.
-All combined versions and flavors of Linux are used about 5% less by computer owners in the world than a year ago.
+All combined versions and flavors of Linux are used just a little more by computer owners in the world than a year ago.
 It’s geeky (although some nerds use it too), cumbersome for some, and distinctly odd.
 The Chromebook may be one of few options in the stores for you, but it’s not really worth it.

 Now, let’s get to the tougher question that most people need to deal with… Windows vs. Mac.
 Keith and I could spend hours going back and forth on this, and I’ll be the first to admit that I’m not a Windows fanboy, but simply a realist of the numbers of comfort for most users.
-Windows, in some form, accounts for 91.39% (or up about 2%) of the users of personal computers.
+Windows, in some form, accounts for 9 out of 10 users of personal computers.
 It has the cheaper up-front cost by a margin, and has gained ground over last year, easily holding the spot as overwhelming market leader.
 This applies to a large amount of people in computers.
 It has many strong points, ranging from support being available almost anywhere, software availability, and even hardware customization.